 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

 Some things never go out of style, and these Classic All American Beef Tacos are on that list!
+Perfectly seasoned taco meat, creamy toppings, all in a crunchy tortilla shell… so good!

-What is an American Style Taco?
+What is an American-Style Style Taco?

-American Style tacos are typically crispy taco shells filled with ground beef, cheese, lettuce, and salsa.
+American-style tacos are typically crispy taco shells filled with ground beef, cheese, lettuce, and salsa.
 Mexican and American cuisines have been connected for a long time, with tacos taking center stage.

 American-style tacos result from this exchange, adapting ingredients to what was easier to find in the US and for American preferences: the crispy fried taco shell, also known as a “hard taco shell.”